-Stephen Hawking and Yuri Milner are backing a $100 million effort to explore our closest neighboring star.
-The concept of exploring other star systems with probes (and not just telescopes) has proven elusive for one good reason: even the fastest spacecraft would take 30,000 years just to reach Alpha Centauri, our closest neighboring star.
+Stephen Hawking and Yuri Milner are backing a $100 million effort to explore our closest neighbouring star.
+The concept of exploring other star systems with probes (and not just telescopes) has proven elusive for one good reason: even the fastest spacecraft would take 30,000 years just to reach Alpha Centauri, our closest neighbouring star.
 However, investor and space project enthusiast Yuri Milner thinks it’s possible to do better.
 He and physicist Stephen Hawking have launched Breakthrough Starshot, a $100 million program that aims to get probes to Alpha Centauri within a generation.
 If all goes well, the observers would reach the relatively close-by system (4.4 light years away) within 20 years of leaving Earth.

 What If another civilization at our level were sending Starshot style probes to our solar system, could we detect them?
 Would their transmitters be “loud” enough for us to pick up?
 Would their speed help or hinder detection?
 Is there anything we can reasonably do to improve our chances of detecting them?

 Visually, it would be very unlikely to be detected.
 Even a sail of significant size would only be detected by luck and coincidence.
-That is about to change, though, as a significant effort is invested to increase planetary defense stage I (detection of objects, mainly asteroids heading for a collision course).
+That is about to change, though, as a significant effort is invested to increase planetary defence stage I (detection of objects, mainly asteroids heading for a collision course).

 Interplanetary communications are likely to be highly directional, to maximize received energy and minimize losses.
 Unless the probe antenna’s lobe (the direction of highest transmitted energy) happens to cross the Earth, and we happen to have a sufficiently strong antenna (of the right type of com system) pointed in the right direction, we would not be able to detect it.

 Speed actually helps detection, as fast-moving objects are much more likely to be detected on a background of fixed stars.
-Thus, what we can do to increase detection likelihood is exactly the same as what we do to increase detection likelihood for life-threatening asteroids: invest in planetary defense.
+Thus, what we can do to increase detection likelihood is exactly the same as what we do to increase detection likelihood for life-threatening asteroids: invest in planetary defence.
 (Note that the term sounds much more ‘Independence Day’- like that it actually is).

 Suppose we can’t detect the probes themselves.
 This seems at least plausible – they’re very small.